JNJ Dividend Growth Rate, Dividend Payout Ratio, And More

 Source: JNJ Healthcare Products

-The key points of their strategy include:
+The key points include:

-- Generate a strong JNJ dividend yield
+- Deliver a consistently competitive dividend yield

 JNJ’s business is not without risk.
 But they have been managing these risks successfully for many years.

 - Their massive size making continuing growth a challenge